cphouser/deduplicator/README.md

 # Finding Duplicate Files in File Tree
-Working project to summarize infomation for filesystem cleaning.
+Working project to summarize infomation and provide macros for filesystem cleaning.

 ## Current Functionality
 Tested with Python 3.5.3